nkuik/burnout-resources/burnout.md

 * Neglecting personal needs
 * Displacement of conflicts and needs
 * No time for non-work related hobbies/responsibilities
-* Increasing denial of a problem and a decreasing flexibility of thought and behaviour
+* Increasing denial of a problem and a decreasing flexibility of thought and behavior
-* Inner emptiness, anxiety, addictive behaviour
+* Inner emptiness, anxiety, addictive behavior
 * Feelings of meaningless and lack of interest
 * Physical exhaustion